-binary digit, meaning 0 or 1 in binary numbering.
-It is the smallest unit of information, which can be manipulated by a digital machine.
-It is possible to represent this binary information: with an electrical or magnetic signal, which, beyond a certain threshold, stands for 1; by the roughness of bumps in a surface; and using flip-flops, electrical components that have two stable states (one standing for 1, the other 0).
+The term bit (shortened to the lowercase b) means binary digit: meaning 0 or 1 in binary numbering.
+It is the smallest unit of information that a digital machine can manipulate.
+It is possible to represent this binary information: with an electrical or magnetic signal that, beyond a certain threshold, stands for 1; by the roughness of bumps in a surface; and using flip-flops, electrical components that have two stable states (one standing for 1, the other 0).

 Therefore, a bit can be set to one of two states: either 1 or 0.
 With two bits, you can have four different states (2*2):